Hautaklyttn/progDocs/docs/articles/learning.md

 <a name="l1-1"></a>
 ### Learning Setup/Preparation (ChatGPT)

 [ChatGPT](https://chat.openai.com/) kann essentielle Aufgaben in der Planung und Fokussierung beim Erlernen eines neuen Themas übernehmen und dadurch den Lernfortschritt **massiv** beschleunigen.
-Außerdem kann es als Gesprächspartner fungieren, der (s. *ChatGPT prompt 7*) Feedback und Anregungen zu einem bestimmten Thema gibt.
+Außerdem kann es als Gesprächspartner fungieren, der Feedback und Anregungen zu einem bestimmten Thema gibt (s. *ChatGPT prompt 7*).

 &nbsp;

-<u>Beispiel hier: **Python erlernen.**</u>
+<u>Beispiel hier:</u> **Python erlernen.**

 *ChatGPT prompt 1:*
 > - I want to learn how to code in python.
 Can you use the **Pareto Principle**, which identifies the 20% of the topic that will yield 80% of the desired results, to create a focused learning plan for me?